Top 10 Business Intelligence software

 2017.
 Tableau reveals Linux version

-Business Intelligence software provider Tableau announced Tableau Server on Linux, which gives a new option to users who do not want to run it on Windows Server.
-Besides, Tableau acquired HyPer, a startup that created Hyper, a main memory database for precisely that reason.
-It brings performance, faster loading and scalability according to Ajenstat.
-It replaces Tableau's TDE database, and is part of Tableau 10.5 which is available now in beta.
-Also Tableau has opened its API, inviting users to integrate and work with third-party applications directly in Tableau.
+Business Intelligence software provider Tableau has recently unveiled Tableau Server on Linux, offering users an alternative option to run the software without relying on Windows Server.
+Additionally, Tableau has made a strategic acquisition of HyPer, a startup known for creating Hyper, a high-performance, main memory database.
+This acquisition aims to enhance Tableau's capabilities in terms of performance, faster loading times, and scalability.
+Hyper replaces Tableau's TDE database and is an integral part of Tableau 10.5, which is currently available in beta.
+Moreover, Tableau has taken a step further by opening its API, inviting users to seamlessly integrate and collaborate with third-party applications directly within the Tableau platform.

 2017.
 Zoho Reports gets mobile phone app